Aging-in-Place: Designing Accessible, Future-Ready Homes

 - Create a stepless entry: Minimize or eliminate steps at entrances by installing ramps or widening doorways to accommodate mobility aids such as wheelchairs or walkers.

-Bathroom Remodel for Aging-in-Place
+Bathroom Remodel for Aging-in-Place and ADA Accessibility

 - Walk-in shower that has a low threshold or a curbless design.